 Full coverage is more of a myth offered by insurance companies.
 There is no such thing.
 Medical bills and personal injury loss could always exceed what is covered by an insurance policy plan.

 In that case, people need to also get an umbrella policy for as much as they are able to afford.
-These policies are not cheap, and people have got to make sure that that umbrella policy covers both them if they hurt somebody else.
+These policies are not cheap, and people need to make sure that that umbrella policy covers both themselves and others.
 People also need to protect themselves and make sure they have uninsured motorist coverage for themselves, their family, and anyone who is riding in their car.
 Most people are unaware if they have it or do not have it.

 What some people call PIP, in Georgia, Peachtree Corner, and all of Gwinnett County, they call medical payments coverage.
 It is simply a line item.
 That is coverage that an individual carries on their own policy and affects whoever is in their car, so if they get in a car wreck, and even if it is their fault, and they or a passenger is hurt, they are able to use their own insurance to pay for their medical bills and the bills of whoever is in their vehicle.